Chouliar/HIstoryPursue/README.md

 #Creator: Chouliaras G. Konstantinos

 #Created in Visual Studio 2021 as part of my Thesis "Implementation of an Educational Application for Students and Teachers based on the Greek Primary School History Class Curriculum"
+Thesis report in Greek: "Chouliaras_konstantinos.pdf"

-#Used game_db database (called in app as my_db) located in local host and accessed though MySql.
+#Used game_db database (called in app as my_db) located in local host and accessed through MySql.

-Never completed as a .apk can run with emulator through Visual Studio.
-Data base is provided.
+Never completed as an .apk only run with Visual Studio emulator.